mlhartme/stool/DOCUMENTATION.md

 Updates the stage with the specified values. *application* specifies the application to actually start.

-Publishing is refused if the user who built the image does not have access to all fault projects referenced by the image.
+TODO: Publishing is refused if the user who built the image does not have access to all fault projects referenced by the image.

 Publishing is refused if your stage has expired.
 In this case, publish with a new expire value.